isomerpages/nhg-csdo/_clinician-scientist/NHG Health Clinician Scientist Fellowship (CSF).md

 the following fundable items after accounting for the support received under the NMRC RTF award.</p>
 <p>a) Tuition fees, for up to 4 years</p>
-b) Salary support for research FTE, for up to 3 years<p></p>
+<p>b) Salary support for research FTE, for up to 3 years</p>
-• Clinical FTE will continue to be provided by NHG Health Host Institution.<p></p>
+<p>• Clinical FTE will continue to be provided by NHG Health Host Institution.</p>
-• Annual salary cap by awardee’s clinical designation will apply for NHG Health Group Office’s contribution (Table 1).
-NHG Health Host Institution will need to top-up the difference if the salary cap is exceeded.<p></p>
+<p>• Annual salary cap by awardee’s clinical designation will apply for NHG
+Health Group Office’s contribution (Table 1).
+NHG Health Host Institution will need to top-up the difference if the salary cap is exceeded.</p>
-• Salary support will cover the total annual compensation, inclusive ofsalaries, CPF, fringe benefits, as well as bonus / incentive payments.<p></p>
+<p>• Salary support will cover the total annual compensation, inclusive ofsalaries,
+CPF, fringe benefits, as well as bonus / incentive payments.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>